OISF/suricata/doc/userguide/upgrade.rst

   content that matched just because it fell in the inspection chunk without wholly belonging to any one request/response may not match any longer.

+- If a byte keyword (such as ``byte_extract`` or ``byte_math``, etc) is used with a variable, and that variable usage is with a buffer other than the one used to create the variable, a warning is printed and the rule is loaded.
+The command-line option ``--strict-rule-keywords`` should be used to produce an error message and prevent the rule from loading.
+Multi-buffer usage is not guaranteed to work due to internal handling of variables.
+We recommend modifying rules that are flagged via warning or launching Suricata with ``--strict-rule-keywords``.
+  See https://redmine.openinfosecfoundation.org/issues/1412 for more information.

 Removals
 ~~~~~~~~
 - The ssh keywords ``ssh.protoversion`` and ``ssh.softwareversion`` have been removed.